iTunes 11.1.5 review

 iTunes 11 introduced a new with a simpler interface over iTunes 10.
 Part of this is an edge-to-edge design that's removes much of the clutter, particularly around the edge of the screen.
 We like the new interface, although it was a big shake-up for people used to the older iTunes 10 interface.
 We've had enough time to get used to the iTunes 11 layout now and appreciate it.

 A quick trip to the View menu enables you to get the Sidebar and Status Bar from iTunes 10 back if you want them.
 The Status Bar seems a bit redundant and, although the new interface is not without it's learning curve, we quickly found ourselves happier using iTunes without the Sidebar.

 The old iTunes interface (left) and the iTunes 11 interface (right)

-iTunes 11 taking its style from iOS
+iTunes is now taking its style from iOS

 Album view with its expanding Album Folders is now the default view, and it seems to be the one that we're working in more often.
 It's certainly more visually appealing than the Songs view (although that is still accessible and works largely the same as before).